Akhil1968/my-custom-directives/README.md

-# Custom directives : AngularJS
+# Custom directives : Some basic, some advanced